Indecent Images: What Should You Do If You Receive One? | 5 minute read

 What is an indecent image?

 What constitutes an indecent image is the cause of huge debate.
-What one person considers indecent could be appealing, or even artistic, to another.
+One person may consider indecent images appealing, or even artistic.
+But to another, an image like that can cause serious emotional damage.
 To many people, merely taking a picture of your genitals is considered indecent, but luckily the law is much clearer.

 - Features a child under the age of 18